barstoolbluz/floxenvs/aws-ghcli/README.md

 - Creates a temporary script (via `GIT_ASKPASS`) that outputs the token when Git requests it
 - The token is never written to disk in plaintext (only to a temporary file that is immediately deleted)
 - Benefits from the process isolation of the subshell, though this is not as strong as container isolation
-- The temporary file and token are cleaned up when the command completes
+- The temporary file and token are cleaned up when the command completes using trap-based cleanup mechanisms specific to each shell

 Both methods ensure credentials are never persistently stored in unencrypted files and exist only for the duration needed to complete the command.

-### Authentication Flow
+### Environment-Aware Authentication Flow

+The environment now intelligently detects whether it's running in a local development environment or a CI/CD environment and adapts its authentication method accordingly:

+#### Local Development Environment
-1. On environment activation, you'll authenticate with 1Password
+1. On environment activation, you'll authenticate with 1Password interactively
-2. Your 1Password session token is stored for subsequent commands
+2. Your 1Password session token is stored both in memory and in a local file for persistence
 3. When you run a wrapped command, it fetches the required credentials from 1Password
 4. The credentials exist only for the duration of the command execution
+5. If authentication fails, you'll get up to 3 retry attempts

+#### CI/CD Environment
+1. The environment detects that it's running in CI (currently supports GitHub Actions)
+2. Authentication occurs non-interactively using 1Password service accounts
+3. The 1Password session token is kept exclusively in environment variables (no file I/O)
+4. Wrapper functions prioritize environment variables for authentication
+5. All operations remain purely in memory to eliminate potential file-based failure points

-### 1Password Vault Configuration
+## 1Password Vault Configuration

+### Local Development Setup

 Once you have the 1Password CLI set up (see **Prerequisites**, below), you'll need to customize the environment variables to match your specific 1Password vault structure.
 The default values in the `manifest.toml` are examples and will need to be modified: